Richardinho/blog-posts/kara-erickson-review.md

   <input type="text" (input)="onChange($event.target.value)"/>
 ```
-Depending on the environment, this can cause the following error:
+Depending on the environment, the above code can cause the following error:
 ```
 Property 'value' does not exist on type 'EventTarget'.
 ```